dreamy ethnic businessman thinking about project

 6. Identifying and developing needed skills and knowledge to achieve the goal enhances your capability and increases the likelihood of success.

-7. Involving others, seeking mentorship, or building a support network provides valuable insights, resources, and encouragement to stay motivated and on track.
+7. Involving others, seeking mentorship, or building a support network provides valuable insights and encouragement to stay motivated and on track.

 Reasons SMART Goals Fail

 SMART goals can fail for various reasons.
-Some common reasons to be aware of include:
+Some common reasons include:

-1. Lack of commitment: If one isn’t fully committed to achieving the goal, it often results in poor effort and motivation.
+1. Lack of commitment: If one isn’t fully committed to achieving the goal, it will result in poor effort and motivation.

-2. Unrealistic expectations: Setting overly ambitious or unattainable goals can lead to frustration and giving up on the goal.
+2. Unrealistic expectations: Setting overly ambitious or unattainable goals can lead to frustration and giving up.
 This is especially true when the resources, skills, or time required to achieve the goal are unrealistic.

 3. Inadequate planning: Failing to develop a clear and comprehensive plan to achieve the SMART goal hinders progress.
 This lack of clarity causes uncertainty about the necessary steps to take.